-Single-board Computer HTTP Server software Router Mobile Device/Laptop/PC Preparation: Install any compatible HTTP server software of choice onto the single-board computer running in a UNIX environment.
-Connect the single-board computer to the network router via Ethernet or WiFi.
+Single-board Computer HTTP Server software Router Mobile Device/Laptop/PC computer to the network router via Ethernet or WiFi.
 Connect the mobile device/laptop/PC to the same router on the network via Ethernet or WiFi.
 Note the default port for an HTTP server is port 80.
 Note the Internal IP of the single-board computer (assigned by the router).